fubralimited/ovirt-templater/README.md

 address used for the template VM.
 The MAC address is used for network booting and the IP address will be used to connect to and sysprep the VM.

+## Sysprep

+All files in the `files/distro/` directory will be copied to the VM at `/tmp/sysprep/`.
+A script in that directory **must** be called `sysprep` as that is executed on the VM after copying the files.

 ## Install

 ```bash